conanwu777/Voxel_landscape/README.md

 Minecraft style voxel terrain engine made from scratch using OpenGL in C++.

-This project is done in collaboration with Liam Dehaudt during our visit at [Unit Factory](https://unit.ua/en/) in Kiev, Ukraine
+This project is done in collaboration with Liam Dehaudt during our visit at [Unit Factory](https://unit.ua/en/) in Kiev, Ukraine.

 ## Showcase Video
 [![Voxel Video](5.png)](https://www.youtube.com/watch?v=1Bxgr2ItPq4 "Voxel Landscape Engine")